Strategic Account Executive | Careers | Scale AI

 - Strong sales process skills and systems skills (Salesforce, Outreach, Clari, Gong)

-The base salary range for this full-time position in our hub location of New York is $140,000 - $175,000.
+The base salary range for this full-time position in our hub location in London is £100,000 - £110,000.
 Compensation packages at Scale include base salary, equity, and benefits.
 The range displayed on each job posting reflects the minimum and maximum target for new hire salaries for the position, determined by work location and additional factors, including job-related skills, experience, interview performance, and relevant education or training.
 Your recruiter can share more about the specific salary range for your preferred location during the hiring process.

 Scale employees are also granted Stock Options that are awarded upon board of director approval.
 You’ll also receive benefits including, but not limited to: Comprehensive health, dental and vision coverage, retirement benefits, a learning and development stipend, and generous PTO.
 Additionally, this role may be eligible for additional benefits such as a commuter stipend.